Chinna Gounder

-Chinna Gounder is a 1992 Indian Tamil-language drama film directed by R. V. Udayakumar, starring Vijayakanth, Sukanya, Manorama, Salim Ghouse, Sathyapriya, Goundamani, Senthil and Vadivelu.
-It was released on 15 January 1992, during Pongal.
+Chinna Gounder is a 1992 Indian Tamil-language drama film directed by R. V. Udayakumar.
+The film stars Vijayakanth and Sukanya, while Manorama, Salim Ghouse, Sathyapriya, Goundamani, Senthil, and Vadivelu play supporting roles.
+The music was composed by Ilaiyaraaja with cinematography by A. Karthik Raja and editing by B. S. Nagaraj.
+The film released on 15 January 1992, during Pongal.
 The film was remade in Telugu as Chinarayudu, and in Kannada as Chikkejamanru.

 Plot

-Thavasi, also known as Chinna Gounder, is a wealthy and respected landlord in the Coimbatore district.
+Thavasi, also known as Chinna Gounder, is a wealthy and respected landlord in his village near Pollachi.
 His family has served as the hereditary Village Judge for a group of 18 villages, and Thavasi took over this role 10 years after his father's death.
 Thavasi's father, who was in ill health, was asked to preside over a very complex case and died before delivering a verdict.
-The case involved a newly built village temple that stood on land belonging to Sundari, the second wife of Sakkarai.
+The case involved a newly built village temple that stood on land belonging to Sundari, Sakkarai's second wife.
 Sakkarai's first wife is Thavasi's elder sister.
-Sakkarai had cited law and sealed off the temple premises a day before its opening.
+Sakkarai had cited the law and sealed off the temple premises a day before its opening.
 Thavasi investigates the case, clearly proving that the land purchase document is a forgery, and concludes that the temple premises belong to the village.
 He is commended by a district judge for his swift decision-making skills.
-Chinna Gounder lives with his mother, Aatha, and is the most respected person in the village, known for his sense of justice and loyalty.
-There is rivalry between Chinna Gounder and his brother-in-law, Sakkara Gounder, who is accused of causing Chinna Gounder's sister's death and subsequently marrying Sundari.

-Sakkara Gounder plans to grab the local temple premises by forging false documents, but Chinna Gounder exposes the frauds committed, thereby preventing the temple premises from going into the hands of the roadies.
+Chinna Gounder lives with his mother Meiyatha and is the most respected person in the village, known for his sense of justice and loyalty.
+There is rivalry between Chinna Gounder and his brother-in-law Sakkara Gounder, who is accused of causing Chinna Gounder's sister's death and subsequently marrying Sundari.
+Sakkara Gounder plans to grab the local temple premises by forging false documents.
+Chinna Gounder exposes the fraud, thereby preventing the temple premises from going into the hands of the roadies.
 Sakkara Gounder is angered and waits for an opportunity to knock out Chinna Gounder.